ghosh/DesignerNews-PHP-API/README.md

 In the future I hope to add the following functionality to the wrapper:

-* Better support for exceptions
+* Composer Support
+* More detailed exception handling
 * Built in oath client

 ## Feedback and Bugs